 - Screens are used in some of the most effective separation techniques

 - Wire mesh products come in multiple sizes and materials to best suit your wastewater treatment needs

-At Newark Wire, our products come in a variety of materials.
-Stainless steel is an excellent choice due to its high corrosion resistance, especially due to microorganisms used during treatment processes.
+At Newark Wire, our products come in a variety of high-quality materials.
+Stainless steel is an excellent choice due to its high corrosion resistance, especially due to microorganisms used during wastewater treatment processes.
 Nickel alloys are another good choice due to their durability on production equipment.